-The richest 1% of the world’s population now owns 50% of its total wealth, according to Credit Suisse.
+The richest 1 percent percent f the world’s population now owns 50 percent of its total wealth, according to Credit Suisse.
 Why??
 Is this information not disturbing?

-The report has been edited for spell checks, elaborated with recent information on ESG and the tutorial added since its original publication.
+The report has been edited for spell checks, elaborated with recent information on ESG since its original publication.

 The middle Road has a detailed publication on Inequalities with a focus on India.
 Download the publication here.